 “Oh,” Lightsong said.
 “I mean, ‘Whoops.
 It completely misunderstood me.
 Stupid squirrel.’
 My deepest apologize, honored sister.”

 Allmother sighed.
 Then she waved toward a doorway on the side of the room.
-Lightsong walked over to it, and she followed, a few servants trailing each of them.
+Lightsong walked over to it, and she followed, a few servants trailing.
 Allmother moved with a stiff agedness.

 How odd, Lightsong thought.
 Is it me, or does she look older than she did before?
 That would, of course, have been impossible.
 Returned did not age.
+At least, not the ones who had reached maturity.

 Once they were out of earshot, Allmother grabbed his arm.
 “What in the name of the Colors do you think you are doing?” she snapped.